 Scope

 This Technical Report describes an interconnect profile for VoIP Service Providers who choose to interconnect over the public internet.
-It recommends mechanisms for establishing IP connectivity using UDP transport, securing the signaling and media via IPSEC and sRTP respectively, and proposing bilateral agreements with respect to codec selection to address QoS impacts as well as costs for real-time media traversing the unmanaged public internet.
+It recommends mechanisms for establishing IP connectivity using UDP transport, securing the signaling and media via IPsec ([RFC 4301] and related specifications) and Secure Real-time Transport Protocol (SRTP) [RFC 3711] respectively, and proposing bilateral agreements with respect to codec selection to address QoS impacts as well as resources for real-time media traversing the unmanaged public internet.

 The report does not describe the SIP interworking procedures between interconnected VoIP Service Providers.
 Furthermore, automation regarding network discovery – including points of interconnection, encryption/authentication and telephone number ranges exchanged is out of scope of this document.